nguyensjsu/fa21-202-team-no-name/Journals/Harsh.md

 - Create Instructions page and add return and fight button code setup.
 - Create Initial game screen and set up all the actors at their place and perform the movements of actors and how the player will throw the ball in the bucket.
 - Imply State pattern in order to check if user still has paper to throw or not.
 If Yes, then only the fighter is allowed to throw the Paper else the state should be set to noPaperState.
+- Review and merge any peer commits and apply code changes accordingly.

 Blockers: